NFontrodona/Lazyparser/doc/source/lazyparser.rst

         print_word()

-Then you can run ``example.py`` by typing:
+Then you can display the help of ``example.py`` by typing:

 .. code:: Bash

     python example.py -h  # to display the help of your program

-This will display the following message :
+This will print the following message :

 .. code:: Bash